Difference Between Antioxidants and Antibodies

 Vegetables

-Below are the nutrients with antioxidant activity and the foods that can provide you with a significant amount of antioxidants, and with that, note that the darker the fruit or vegetable, the more antioxidants they will have!
+Below are the nutrients with antioxidant activity and the foods that can provide you with significant antioxidants.
+With that, note that the darker the fruit or vegetable, the more antioxidants they will have!

 Phenolic Compounds